Disentangling MLP Neuron Weights in Vocabulary Space: Related work

 Our study also relates to a large body of work on neurons in LMs \citep{neuron-survey}, and contributes to tackling the challenge of polysemanticity \citep{superposition,arora,haystack}.
 While SAEs have been the dominant approach to recovering monosemantic units in LMs \citep{monosemanticity, saes, gao2025scaling}, they require large-scale activation data.
 Recently, \citet{gur-arieh-etal-2025-precise} adapted residual-stream SAEs to decompose neuron weights.
 We compare against this approach and show that \methodname{} consistently outperforms it in faithfulness and completeness with respect to the neuron's behavior. \methodname{} also complements efforts to automatically describe neurons \citep{bills, transluce, maia, output-enhancing} by leveraging their fine-grained decompositions into channels.

-\methodname{} is also related to DAS \citep{rotations-das}, which optimizes orthogonal matrices via supervised gradient descent to isolate causal features in the residual stream. \methodname{} learns similar rotations, but without data and while operating entirely in weight space.
-Lastly, our use of kurtosis maximization to guide optimization connects to classical Independent Component Analysis \citep{ica} and Projection Pursuit \citep{projectionpursuit}, which identify meaningful structure by maximizing non-Gaussian directions.
+Several methods discover interpretable structure by optimizing orthogonal transformations.
+DAS \citep{rotations-das} learns such matrices via supervised gradient descent to isolate causal features in the residual stream, and \citet{huang2026decomposing} learn them without supervision, partitioning activation space into interpretable subspaces by minimizing within-subspace nearest-neighbor distances over a large corpus of activations. \methodname{} learns similar rotations, but without supervision or data, operating entirely in weight space.

+Key components of \methodname{}---kurtosis maximization, an orthogonality constraint, and iterative deflation---mirror the structure of classical Independent Component Analysis \citep[ICA;][]{ica} and Projection Pursuit \citep{projectionpursuit}, in particular deflation-based algorithms such as FastICA \citep{fastica} and RobustICA \citep{robustica} that extract non-Gaussian components one at a time.
+The key difference lies in what the statistic is computed over.
+Classical ICA estimates an unmixing matrix from a data matrix of many observations, measuring non-Gaussianity across samples, whereas \methodname{} has no observations: it operates on a single static weight vector and measures kurtosis across the $V$ vocabulary logits of its projection through the fixed unembedding $\mathbf{U}$, removing exactly the data dependence that both DAS and ICA require.